(As amended through August 25, 2017)

 The Board's responsibilities include oversight and evaluation of corporate and financial strategies for the creation of long-term shareholder value, risk oversight (both as a full Board and through its committees), overseeing and conducting the succession planning for the Company's senior management and the Board, and attention to matters affecting the Company's corporate governance and shareholder relations.

 Board Size.
 The Board periodically, and at least annually, reviews the number of director positions with the intent of keeping the Board small enough to promote substantive discussions in which each director can actively participate, and large enough to offer a diversity of backgrounds and expertise.
-The Company's Articles of Association currently provide that the Board will have no fewer than three and no more than fifteen directors.
+The Company's Articles currently provide that the Board will have no fewer than three and no more than 15 directors.

 Director Independence.
 Independent directors must always constitute a majority of the Board and there will be no more than two directors who are then employed by the Company serving on the board at any time.
 An "independent" director is a director who, as determined by the Board, meets the New York Stock Exchange definition of "independent director."
 The Board makes an affirmative determination regarding the independence of each director annually, based upon the recommendation of the Committee, and monitors its compliance with the New York Stock Exchange requirements and other applicable standards (including enhanced independence requirements issued by applicable regulators and advisory services) for director independence on an ongoing basis.